Last Updated on March 8, 2023 by Audrey Scott

-When we set off on our journey around the world almost 10 years ago, we did so with the idea that to understand a place, we needed to experience it on the ground, at eye level.
+When we set off on our journey around the world over 15 years ago, we did so with the idea that to understand a place, we needed to experience it on the ground, at eye level.
 To walk its streets, eat its food, and talk to and interact with its people.
-As we spoke to both men and women everywhere we went, the importance of story to understand various sub-narratives that course throughout our lives and the world’s communities became clear to us.

-There is a reason we continue to use the word “investment” in the context of these projects.
-While visiting a Kiva microfinance partner outside of Cochabamba, Bolivia, we spoke to a Servanda who was a borrower and part of the program.
+There is a reason we continue to use the word “investment” in the context of women in tourism and empowerment projects.
+While visiting a Kiva microfinance partner outside of Cochabamba, Bolivia, we spoke to Servanda, then a borrower and member of the program.

 Access.
 To education, to credit, and to opportunities to participate equally in society.

 As we asked women involved in these projects — from India to Guatemala to Tanzania — what they would do with the fruits of their business efforts and their newly earned income, their responses echoed a similar theme.

 What happens when we invest?
 Where will that money go when placed in the hands of women who care?

 “I want to send my children to a better school.”